Skip to main content

 In response to this communication breakdown, the body’s innate intelligence initiates a compensatory measure.
 The pancreas, sensing that glucose levels in the blood remain high, works harder and produces even more insulin.
 It essentially “shouts” the message, hoping to force the unresponsive cells to listen.

 This state of elevated insulin in the bloodstream is known as hyperinsulinemia.
 For a time, this strategy works.
-The sheer volume of insulin overcomes the resistance, and levels may remain within a normal range.
+The sheer volume of insulin overcomes the resistance, and blood glucose levels may remain within a normal range.
 This compensatory phase can mask the underlying problem for years, while the high levels of insulin begin to exert their own systemic effects.

 The initial stage of insulin resistance is characterized by the pancreas overproducing insulin to manage blood glucose, a state that precedes many clinical diagnoses.